 · Obese and overweight

 Directly linked with PCOS, and insulin resistance, obesity is also linked with increased prevalence of acne.
 Obesity is also linked with a state of constant inflammation.

 According to a very recent systematic review, a high glycaemic load is the most likely reason for an acne flare up.

 It also points to weaker evidence connecting dairy intake and acne.
-Some studies suggest the dairy connection is due to skimmed milk alone, while others suggest it is because dairy products increase IGF-1.
+Some studies suggest the dairy connection is due to skimmed milk alone, while others suggest it is because dairy products can increase IGF-1.

 Another review points to saturated fat also causing acne flare-ups.

 A 2017 study in the journal Medicine points to the Western diet as a cause of acne.
 What does the Western diet look like?

 High intakes of: